-And by setting up eCommerce tracking in Google Analytics, you can get insights about how people interact with your online store, which products sell the most, and where your traffic is coming from.
+By setting up eCommerce tracking in Google Analytics, you can see how people interact with your online store, what your top-selling products are, how much revenue your store generates, where your traffic is coming from, and lots more.

-Ecommerce tracking is a feature in Google Analytics that lets you track your online store’s performance.
-You can track the number of orders, conversion rate, total revenue, popular products, time of purchase, and much more.
+eCommerce tracking is a feature of Google Analytics that lets you track your online store’s performance.
+You can track the number of orders, conversion rates and revenue, add-to-cart events, average order value, most popular products, and much more.

 The data you get from Google Analytics makes it easy to grow your business and better understand your customers.
-Here’s what you can do from the insights you get:
+Here are some of eCommerce tracking’s key benefits:

-- Measure the number of transactions and revenue of your store
+- Measure the number of transactions and revenue from your store

-- Identify which products customers like and purchase the most
+- Identify which products customers purchase the most

 Now, are you ready to learn how to set up Google Analytics eCommerce tracking?

-How to Track eCommerce Conversions in Google Analytics
+- How to Track eCommerce in Google Analytics

 After you click the install button, wait for a few seconds and the addon will automatically activate.

-ExactMetrics will now automatically detect your online store and start tracking.
-Be it a WooCommerce store or a membership website, the WordPress plugin will help you get insights about customers.
+ExactMetrics will automatically detect your online store and start tracking.
 No additional set up required!

-But do note that it usually takes between 24 to 48 hours for Google Analytics to gather data and show it in its reports.
+Do note that it usually takes between 24 to 48 hours for Google Analytics to gather enough data to show in reports.

 Speaking of reports, let’s look at how you can view them in your WordPress dashboard and in Analytics.

-With ExactMetrics, you can view eCommerce reports without having to leave your website or switch between tabs (or windows).
-It presents all your important data in a clean and easy to understand reports in your dashboard.
+With ExactMetrics, you can view eCommerce reports without having to leave your website or switch between tabs.
+It presents all your important data in clean, easy-to-understand reports inside your dashboard.

-You can view them by navigating to ExactMetrics » Reports and then selecting the eCommerce tab.
+You can view them by navigating to ExactMetrics » Reports and then selecting the eCommerce tab at the top.

-It shows the conversion rate, number of transactions, revenue, and average order value for your online store.
-Using the date picker, you can change the date range and if you want to share the report with others, simply click the Export PDF Report button.
+Go ahead and click Overview.
+Here, it shows the Conversion Rate, number of Transactions, Revenue, and Average Order Value for your online store.
+Using the date picker in the top right, you can edit the date range.
+If you want to share the report with others, simply click the Export PDF Report button.